 - In Exalted, each Lunar has three "default" forms: their original human form, their totem animal, and their Divine Beast Transformation.
 When their Anima Banner reaches a certain level, they are restricted to these three forms.

-- Their patron, Luna, is an odd case; all forms are said to be "true" to her (so long as they were never beings that equalled her in power), but her central identity is evoked by a specific form (a humanoid feminine figure in a night sky-coloured cloak), albeit one whose face is constantly shifting through endless appearances.
+- Their patron, Luna, is an odd case; all forms are said to be "true" to her (so long as they were never beings that equalled her in power), but her central identity is evoked by a specific form (a humanoid feminine figure in a night sky-colored cloak), albeit one whose face is constantly shifting through endless appearances.

 - Although most are represented in the process of mimicking a creature, many shapeshifters in Magic: The Gathering are shown as an inform mass of goo.